How to Characterize RF Distortion – Part 1: CCDF Measurements

 2019-09-22 | 5 min read

 In today’s wireless systems, frequency spectrum is a finite resource.
-Complex modulation schemes improve spectral efficiency, but they also cause distortions.
-Characterizing RF devices involves testing unwanted and nonlinear distortion caused by distortion that degrades the modulation quality and interferes with other receivers.
+Complex digital modulation schemes improve spectral efficiency, but they also cause distortions.
+Characterizing RF devices involves testing unwanted and nonlinear distortion that degrades the modulation quality and interferes with other receivers.

 Complex digitally modulated signals have rapid variations in amplitude and phase.
 The signals appear noise-like in both time and frequency domains and are difficult to quantify because of their random nature and inconsistency.
 Figure 1 shows the frequency and time domains of a 3GPP HSPA downlink signal.
 The signal has a fast amplitude variation in both the time and frequency domains.